 There are different types of conditionals and each serves a specific function:

-We use 'zero conditional' to express a permanent truth such as scientific facts and general habits, our typical behaviors, explanations, guidelines, advice, orders, instructions, etc. So, 'zero conditionals' are used for things that are always true.
+We use 'zero conditional' to express a general truth such as scientific facts, typical behaviors, explanations, guidelines, advice, orders, instructions, etc. Pay attention to the following examples:

-Zero Conditional Structure
+Zero Conditionals: Structure

 Zero Conditional Clause Marker

-First Conditional Structure
+First Conditional: Structure

 The 'if-clause' in the first conditional mood can be in simple present, present continuous, present perfect, and present perfect continuous tense.
-For the main clause the verb can be modals such as will, can, may, must, etc.
+The verb in the main clause can be in future tense or a modal such as will, can, may, must, etc.